agelostsal/argo-api-authn/docs/v1/api_service_types.md

 }
 ```

-  ## [GET] Manage Services - ListOneService
+  ## [GET] Manage Service Types - ListOneServiceType

   ### Request

-  `GET/v1/services/{NAME}`
+  `GET/v1/service-types/{NAME}`

-   If the request is successful, the response contains information for the requested service.
+   If the request is successful, the response contains information for the requested service type.

    Success Response